leticiacb1/CI-CD-Project/README.md

 </li>

 <li> <b> Continuous Deployment </b>

-Continuous Deployment takes automation one step further than Continuous Delivery.
+<br>Continuous Deployment takes automation one step further than Continuous Delivery.
 With Continuous Deployment, validated code changes are automatically released to production without any manual intervention.

   - Fully automated process from commit to production with no manual steps
   - New changes are immediately tested and deployed if they pass